mark-ellul/couchrest-paperclip/README.md

 That's it
 --------

 That's all you have to do.
 Users can now upload avatars.
-Unlike ActiveRecord, Mongoid doesn't use migrations, so we don't need to define the Paperclip columns in a separate file.
+Unlike ActiveRecord, CouchRest::Model doesn't use migrations, so we don't need to define the Paperclip columns in a separate file.
 Invoking the `has_attached_file` method will automatically define the necessary `:avatar` fields for you in the background.